Telnarian Histories: Reception

-The Telnarian Histories were critically and popularly regarded as an unfortunate deviation from Norman's Gor series.
-One novel concept explored in the second and third books of the series is that Dira, the goddess of love and beauty in the pantheon of the Telnarian Empire, is also the goddess of slave girls and is herself enslaved among the gods.
+Many fans of Norman's Gor novel series didn't like the Telnarian books as much.
+One novel concept explored in the second and third books of the series is that of Dira, the goddess of love and beauty in the pantheon of the Telnarian Empire, is also the goddess of slave girls and is herself enslaved among the gods.